-This Safe Haven registry was published on the DCFS website in October 2017.
-Currently, the law defines a designated emergency care facility as any medical clinic, any hospital licensed in Louisiana, any fire station, any police station, any public health unit, any emergency medical service provider, any crisis pregnancy center, or any child advocacy center.
-The following facilities are included in the registry:
+The Safe Haven Registry was published on the DCFS website in October 2017.
+At that time, the law defined a designated emergency care facility as any medical clinic, any hospital licensed in Louisiana, any fire station, any police station, any public health unit, any emergency medical service provider, any crisis pregnancy center, or any child advocacy center.
+The creation of the registry shed light on the need for clarity in the legal definitions of "designated emergency care facilities."
+As a result of the work of the Safe Haven Consortium, DCFS proposed legislative changes to further define Safe Haven sites.
+These recommendations resulted in the passage of Act 134, modifying Safe Haven Laws to clarify who are considered Safe Haven sites.
+Crisis Pregnancy Centers were removed as a Safe Haven site, and the following were added/modified as approved Safe Haven sites: